-The medium for an activated carbon filter is typically petroleum coke, bituminous coal, lignite, wood products, coconut shell or peanut shells, which are all sources of carbon.
+The medium for an activated carbon filter can be one of many carbon-based materials, but is typically petroleum coke, bituminous coal, lignite, wood products, coconut shell, or peanut shells.
 The carbon medium is “activated” by subjecting it to steam and high temperature (2300°F) without oxygen.
 In some cases, the carbon also may be processed by an acid wash or coated with a compound to enhance the removal of specific contaminants.
 This activation produces carbon with many small pores and, therefore, a very high surface area.
 It is then crushed to produce a granular or pulverized carbon product.
-This creates small particles with more outside surface area available for compounds to enter the AC, which results in greater contaminant removal.
+This creates small particles with more outside surface area available to which compounds can adsorb, which results in greater contaminant removal.
 The source of the carbon and the activation method determine the effectiveness of removal for specific contaminants.
 For instance, the carbon that most effectively removes lead is obtained from a different source and activation method than the carbon that most effectively removes chlorine.
 Figure 1 is a schematic of an activated carbon particle.

-If more than one contaminant is present in the water, those contaminants easily and strongly adsorbed to the carbon will adsorb in greater quantity than less well-adsorbed contaminants.
+If more than one contaminant is present in the water, those contaminants easily and strongly adsorbed to the carbon will be removed in greater quantities than contaminants that are less well adsorbed.
 This is called competitive adsorption and can significantly affect the dynamics of carbon adsorption.
 Competitive adsorption can result in a less well-adsorbed compound leaving the filter while a better-adsorbed compound is still being removed.

 The length of contact time between the water and the carbon — which is determined by the rate of water flow — also affects contaminant adsorption.
-Greater contact time can allow for greater adsorption of contaminant.
+Greater contact time can allow for greater adsorption of contaminants.
 Also, the amount of carbon in the filter affects contaminant removal.
-For instance, less carbon is generally required to remove taste and odor-producing compounds than to remove trihalomethane (THM).
+For instance, less carbon is generally required to remove taste and odor-producing compounds than to remove THMs.
 The amount of carbon also can affect how quickly the carbon becomes full (saturated).

-Activated carbon filtration units can be either point-of-use (POU) or point-of-entry (POE) treatment.
+Activated carbon filtration units can be either point-of-entry (POE) or point-of-use (POU) treatment.
 A POE device treats all water coming into the house.
 This type of setup is recommended for treatment of some nuisance compounds, radon and volatile organic compounds (VOCs).
 VOCs can easily vaporize from water in showers, washing machines and dishwashers and come in contact with skin.
 A POE device that reduces the contaminant at the point of entry is appropriate for such a situation.
 POE devices should meet guidelines for contact time, the type and amount of carbon used and the wastewater discharge.

-POU devices treat water at a point or points of use within the house and are useful for removal of lead and chlorine.
-Point-of-use models can be either in-line, line-bypass, faucet-mounted or pour-through.
-An in-line device is installed beneath the kitchen sink in the cold water supply line.
-In this situation, if hot and cold water come through one spigot, the treated cold water mixes with the untreated hot water; then only the cold can be considered to be treated.
-In the line-bypass system, a separate faucet is installed at the sink.
-The unit is attached to the cold water pipe and provides drinking and cooking water, with the regular tap providing untreated water for non-consumptive use.
+POU devices treat water at a point or points of use within the house and are useful for removal of contaminants that pose a risk through ingestion, such as lead.
+POU devices most often are used to treat water for drinking and cooking purposes only.
+POU models can be either line-bypass, faucet-mounted or pour-through.
+A fourth, less used option, is an in-line device.
+An in-line device is typically installed beneath the kitchen sink in the cold water supply line.
+If hot and cold water come through one spigot, the treated cold water mixes with the untreated hot water.
+In this situation, only the cold water can be considered to be treated.
+In the line-bypass system, a separate cold water line and faucet are installed at the sink.
+The unit is attached to the cold water pipe and provides treated water at the dedicated tap, with the regular tap providing untreated water.
 This arrangement increases the life of the carbon by allowing a choice of treated or untreated water, depending on use.

 Faucet-mounted devices are attached to the faucet or sit on the counter with connections to the faucet.
-These can have bypass valves that allow selective filtering if water is going to be used for cooking or drinking, which prolongs the life of the carbon.
+These can have bypass valves that allow selective filtering, which prolongs the life of the carbon.
 Pour-through models (such as pitchers with a filter) are the simplest type of AC filter.
 Water is simply poured through the carbon and collected in a container.
 These units aren’t connected to the water supply.
 Both pour-through and faucet-mounted units are inexpensive and simple, but will treat only limited quantities of water at a time and are not as effective as other devices because contact time is limited due to the small amounts of carbon contained in the units.
 Figure 2 shows the different types of AC filters.

-One measure of the AC’s capacity to remove organic compounds is its iodine number.
-This is the amount of iodine (in milligrams) adsorbed by one gram of AC under set conditions.
+One measure of the AC filter’s capacity to remove organic compounds is its iodine number.
+This is the amount of iodine (in milligrams) adsorbed by one gram of AC filtration under set conditions.
 A higher iodine number generally indicates greater adsorptive capacity.

 For example, a household with four people would use 4 gallons per day for drinking and possibly 1 gallon for cooking, for a total of 5 gallons of water use per day.
 A 200-gallon capacity filter would last 40 days under these conditions (200 gallons/5 gallons a day = 40 days).

 These estimates, however, do not take into consideration the contaminant being removed and its concentration.
 Tests done by Rodale Press Product Testing Department indicated that filter performance was reduced significantly after 75 percent of the manufacturer’s recommended lifetime.
 Therefore, it may be safer to replace the filter more often than recommended by the manufacturer.
-Retailers can help you determine replacement intervals as well.
+Retailers may provide guidance for replacement intervals as well.
 However, the only way to be certain if a filter is successfully removing contaminants is by repeated testing of the filtered water for the contaminants to be removed.

 AC filters which have been idle for a number of days or which are saturated with organic matter provide an excellent environment for bacterial growth.
 There is little risk to healthy people consuming harmless (non-pathogenic) bacteria found on most AC filters.
 However, there may be some concern for the very young, the very old, and those with weakened immune systems.
 When a filter has sat idle for several hours (such as in the morning) the amount of bacteria on the filter may be limited by running water through the filter for 30 seconds.

-Pour-through and faucet-mounted filters for taste and odor removal are generally less costly than high volume units used for reducing health risks from specific trace contaminants.
+Pour-through and faucet-mounted filters, which are adequate for taste and odor removal are generally less costly than high volume units, which are more effective for reducing contaminants that pose a health risk.

-Federal, state, or local laws do not regulate activated carbon filtration POU and POE home systems.
+Federal, state, or local laws do not regulate activated carbon filtration POE and POU home systems.
 The industry is self-regulated.
-The NSF (formerly known as the National Sanitation Foundation) and the Water Quality Association (WQA) evaluate performance, construction, advertising and operation manual information.
+The NSF (formerly known as the National Sanitation Foundation) and the Water Quality Association (WQA) evaluate performance and construction as well as advertising and operation manual information.
 The NSF program establishes performance standards that must be met for endorsement and certification.
 The WQA program uses the same NSF standards and provides equivalent American National Standards Institute (ANSI) accredited product certifications.
 WQA-certified products carry the Water Quality Association Gold Seal.
-Though these certifications and validations should not be the only criteria for choosing an AC system, they are helpful to ensure effectiveness of the system.
+Though these certifications and validations should not be the only criteria for choosing an AC filtration system, they are helpful to ensure effectiveness of the system.

 Other important guidelines for consumers purchasing drinking water treatment equipment are discussed in NebGuide 1488 Drinking Water Treatment: What You Need to Know When Selecting Water Treatment Equipment.
 Drinking water treatment NebGuides and guides on specific contaminants may be found at ianrpubs.unl.edu.
 The NebGuide series on drinking water treatment focuses on contaminants most likely to be encountered in Nebraska drinking water supplies.

 Drinking water treatment using activated carbon (AC) filtration is one option for a homeowner to treat drinking water problems.
-AC is an effective method for treating certain organic compounds, unpleasant tastes and odors, and chlorine, though its not effective for metals, nitrate, microbial contaminants and other inorganic contaminants.
-Select an AC system based on water analysis and assessment of individual homeowner’s needs and situation.
+AC filtration is an effective method for treating certain organic compounds, unpleasant tastes and odors, and chlorine, though it is not effective for metals, nitrate, microbial contaminants and other inorganic contaminants.
+An AC filtration system should be selected based on water analysis and assessment of individual homeowner’s needs and situation.
 Regular replacement of the filter/cartridge is critical to maintain effectiveness and reduce bacterial contamination of the filter.
 The NSF and the WQA test and certify products.
 This certification can help guide selection.